shadden/celmech/docs/index.rst

 =======

 ``celmech`` is a Python package containing a variety of numerical tools for celestial mechanics and dynamical astronomy.
-The packacge is designed to interface closely with the `REBOUND <https://rebound.readthedocs.io/en/latest/>`_ N-body integrator.
+The package is designed to interface closely with the `REBOUND <https://rebound.readthedocs.io/en/latest/>`_ N-body integrator.

 Getting Started!